Steeeeeph/exquisite-corpse/readme.md

 to endure difficult times and continue to fight for their dreams.
 Sure there were times when I wanted to give up, but I made a choice to overcome my challenges, believe in a prosperous future, and motivate others to do the same.
 The Sky is NOT the limit!
-There are NO limits in life
+There are no limits in life

-_ismi_